moveit/moveit.ros.org/install/docker/index.markdown

 If you specify a container name (via `-c <name>`), you can also continue or re-enter a previously started container:

-    ./gui-docker -c my_container -it moveit/moveit:melodic-release /bin/bash
+    ./gui-docker -c my_moveit_container -it moveit/moveit:melodic-source /bin/bash

 As the previous command dropped the `--rm` option, the container will be persistent, so changes you make inside the container will remain.
 Running `gui-docker` in multiple terminals will connect them all to the same container.
-For convienency, the script defines sensible defaults.
+For convienence, the script defines sensible defaults.
 So, just running

     ./gui-docker

-will run an interactive bash inside the `melodic-release` container and make it persistent with the name `default_moveit_container`.
+will run an interactive bash inside the `melodic-source` container and make it persistent with the name `default_moveit_container`.
 To stop and remove the container, just issue the following commands:

     docker stop default_moveit_container && docker rm default_moveit_container